hotosm/docs/docs/dev-guide/testing.md

   is executed during unit tests.
 - This metric is a rough approximation of how thoroughly your tests actually test your code.
+- Use with care, this is only an assessment of how much code is touched by your tests.
+A 100% coverage codebase may still be poorly tested.

 Usage: